 The Strange Story of the Black Prince of Canterbury

-Amongst the coffins in the Canterbury cathedral, visitors can find the tombstone of Edward of Woodstock, also known as the Black Prince.
-The 14th prince was the eldest son of King Edward III and Philippa of Hainault.
-His biography isn't impressive, but his tombstone with a sculpture of his deceased body and strange epitaph inscribed upon it brought him lots of fame.
+Visitors can find the tomb of Edward of Woodstock, also known as the Black Prince, in the famous Canterbury cathedral.
+The 14th Century prince was the eldest son of King Edward III and Philippa of Hainault, but some may question why he’s laid to rest in such an important place.
+His biography isn't impressive, but his tombstone with a sculpture of his deceased body accompanied by a strange epitaph made him famous.
 Who was Edward of Woodstock and why is he known as the Black Prince?

 - King John: The Worst Monarch in English History?